Academic-Abstract-Knowledge-Mining/SSCI_Abstract_Structures_Identification/README.md

 # SSCI_Abstract_Structures_Identification
 The data for the paper 'A Model for the Identification of the Functional Structures of Unstructured Abstracts in Social Sciences'.

-**Abstract**
+**Introduction**

-**Purpose** – Reorganising unstructured academic abstracts according to a certain logical structure can help scholars not only  extract valid information quickly, but also facilitate the faceted search of academic literature.
+Reorganising unstructured academic abstracts according to a certain logical structure can help scholars not only  extract valid information quickly, but also facilitate the faceted search of academic literature.

-**Design/Methodology/Approach** – This study first investigated the structuring of abstracts in academic articles in the field of social sciences, using large-scale statistical analyses.
-Then, the functional structures of sentences in the abstract in a corpus of more than 3.5 million abstracts were identified from sentence classification and sequence tagging by using several models based on either machine learning or deep learning approach, and the results were compared.

-**Findings** – The results demonstrate that the functional structures of sentences in abstracts in social science manuscripts include the background, purpose, methods, results, and conclusions.
-The experimental results show that the Bidirectional Encoder Representation from Transformers (BERT) exhibited the best performance, the overall F1 score of which was 86.23%.
+This study investigated the structuring of abstracts in academic articles in the field of social sciences, using large-scale statistical analyses.
+The functional structures of sentences in the abstract  were identified  by using several models.
+The experimental results show that BERT exhibited the best performance, the overall F1 score of which was 86.23%.

-**Originality/Value** – Based on the optimised model, a web application for the identification of the functional structures of abstracts and their faceted search in social sciences was constructed to enable rapid and convenient reading, organisation, and fine-grained retrieval of academic abstracts.
+A web application for the identification of the functional structures of abstracts and their faceted search in social sciences was constructed.

 **Data**

 *1 Social science structured analysis*

 The academic abstracts in this research were obtained from Web of Science (WOS).
-The SSCI covers 2,474 mainstream social science academic journals around the world and can be divided into 57 disciplines.
 This research acquired a total of 3,510,332 academic abstracts included in SSCI from 2008 to 2020.
-There were only 121,524 structured abstracts.
 As shown in Eq.
 (1), by computing the ratio of the structured abstracts, it can be seen that 3.462% of the abstracts are structured.

 ​									<img src="image/clip_image002.png" alt="img" style="zoom:67%;" />          (1)